gruntwork-io/terraform-kubernetes-helm/README.md

            relative linking correctly.
 -->

+**DEPRECATION NOTICE: This repo has been deprecated.
+The Namespace modules have been moved to [terraform-kubernetes-namespace](https://github.com/gruntwork-io/terraform-kubernetes-namespace).
+Refer to the [v0.1.0](https://github.com/gruntwork-io/terraform-kubernetes-namespace/releases/v0.1.0) release notes for migration instructions.
+Please use that module for continued functionality of managing Service Accounts and Namespaces.**

 **NOTE: This is for deploying Tiller, a major component of Helm v2.
 Tiller has been removed in Helm v3 and is no longer necesssary.
 You do NOT need this module to use Helm v3.**

 This repo contains a Module for deploying Tiller (the server component of Helm) on Kubernetes clusters with